WELCOME! I’M SO EXCITED TO BE WORKING WITH YOU!

 HOW LONG WILL IT TAKE FOR US TO RECEIVE OUR IMAGES?

-It depends on the season, but you will have your images within 30 days after your wedding.
+It depends on the season, but you will have your images within six weeks after your wedding.
 I usually post a “sneak peek” on my Facebook Business page within 48 hours so make sure we’re Facebook friends so that I can tag you!
 You can friend me here.

 HAVE YOU WON ANY AWARDS?